MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPODeletedContainer.md

 Remove-SPODeletedContainer –Identity b66f5b2e-4cbd-4754-9ad3-8291c2c81ade
 ```

-This example removes a SharePoint repository services deleted container with the `ContainerId` `b66f5b2e-4cbd-4754-9ad3-8291c2c81ade` from the Recycle Bin and deletes it permanently.
+This example removes a deleted container with the `ContainerId` `b66f5b2e-4cbd-4754-9ad3-8291c2c81ade` from the Recycle Bin and deletes it permanently.